 Let’s look at a real-world example.
 This is a desktop equipment enclosure that we designed for a trade show display.
 We sent out the files to a respected 3D printer that some of our clients use for prototyping.
 Their quote was around $3000, manufactured in ABS-M30.
-If you’re making a single high quality prototype, that’s a very reasonable cost.
+If you’re making a single high-quality prototype, that’s a very reasonable cost.

 So, how can 3D printing be an asset to your next thermoforming project?
 By offering an affordable way to produce physical prototypes before tooling.

 For many thermoforming projects, going straight from CAD files into tooling and production is an easy and straightforward process.
-For others, projects that are more complicated or projects that may be trying something new and untested, a physical prototype is worth creating.
+For others, projects that are more complicated or projects that may be trying something new and untested, and a physical prototype is worth creating.

-Physical prototypes can help communication, and help troubleshoot future problems before you invest in tooling.
-Your product engineer can probably learn everything they need to know by looking at a rendering on their screen, but what about your shipping and logistics team, management, marketing or even potential customers?
+Physical prototypes can help communication and help troubleshoot future problems before you invest in tooling.
+Your product engineer can probably learn everything they need to know by looking at a rendering on their screen, but what about your shipping and logistics team, management, marketing, or even potential customers?
 Having a physical prototype can often lead to valuable feedback before you move into production.